Artist Statement

 Wax Reliefs

 My wax reliefs deal with the discrepancy between what is seen and what is understood.
 The viewer thinks that she is looking at fabric, only to discover that the fabric is actually wax.
-Things are further complicated by the fact that some of the objects used in these works are real (human hair, needles, rusted steel, stone etcetera).
-In this regard my work also deals with the nature of perception.
+Things are further complicated by the fact that some of the objects used in these works are real (human hair, needles, rusted steel, stone etc.).
+In this regard, my work also deals with the nature of perception.
 In the past artists were concerned with painting as a document of reality.
 My reliefs are documents, but in the tradition of Realist painting, they are also illusions, as they are wax and not real fabric.
-In Realist painting the viewer knows that they are looking at a painting, but in my work the viewer does not automatically know what they are viewing.
+In Realist painting the viewer knows that they are looking at a painting, but in my work, the viewer does not automatically know what they are viewing.
 I am interested in suspending the viewer’s understanding as a way to make the work resonate beyond itself.